luca-bajardi/Conditional_Text_Generation/README.md

 7. Use Wikipedia articles and Reddit comments

 ### Step 1 - Create the dataset
+Reddit and Wikipedia sentences were accessed from available data dumps using Kaggle and pushshift APIs, while COCO captions were taken diretly from the website [COCO website](https://cocodataset.org/#captions-2015).

 ### Step 2 - Split data